 Skip to main content

-Configure How Identifiers are Obtained
+Configure How Identifiers Are Obtained

 • In direct mode, you provide the identifier directly to the ATS library.
 This works if you already have user login information on your backend.